yannickjemmely/Mida/README.md

 ```

 ### Trading bots (expert advisors)
-How to create a trading bot
+How to create a trading bot (or expert advisor)
 ```javascript
 const {
     MidaExpertAdvisor,